collinhw/ICS-427/README.md

   As the semester is coming to a close there are a few things to do in our backlog.

 Olivia
-* Finalizing the Incident Reponse Plan
+* Finalizing the Incident Response Plan

 Collin
 * Finishing up with the Final Security Review